Pilots

 Animal communication is the intuitive, two-way exchange of information between humans and animals on a telepathic level.
 Experienced animal communicators can telepathically connect with animals to understand their thoughts, emotions, and needs—and to share messages with them in return.

-Because the communication is telepathic, the animal need not be physically present for the communication to occur.
+Because the communication is telepathic, an animal need not be physically present for the communication to occur.
 Giving Animals Voice communication sessions are conducted remotely and recorded via audio/video conferencing.
-The organization selects the animal to receive the communication and the questions or topics to be addressed with the animal.
+The organization selects an animal to receive the communication and the questions or topics to be addressed with the animal.
 During the recorded session, the communicator invites the animal to participate, addresses the questions and topics specified by the organization and verbally relates the information received to the organization.
 The organization can ask for clarification or suggest additional questions or topics.
 Before the session is closed, the communicator invites the animal to express anything else that they would like the staff to know.

-• For example, while communicators DO NOT diagnose or suggest treatment, upon request by the organization, the communicators can ask for information relating to whether the animal is experiencing pain or discomfort, to describe the location and intensity, for information about the source of any injury, and ask what the animal would find comforting.
+• For example, while communicators DO NOT diagnose or suggest treatment, upon request by the organization, the communicators can ask for information relating to whether an animal is experiencing pain or discomfort, to describe the location and intensity, for information about the source of any injury, and ask what the animal would find comforting.

-Information to prepare the animal for major changes in care or routine such as transfers or extended extended vet stays), or events like meet and greets with potential fosters or adopters.
+Information to prepare an animal for major changes in care or routine, such as transfers or extended vet stays.

 No. Neither Giving Animals Voice nor the communicators provide advice or make suggestions about how the organization should care for the animals.

 The communicators’ job is not to try to “fix” the animal or “solve” issues.
-The communicators’ job is to provide the organizations with information and insights that the organizations would like to have but would not otherwise be able to access.
+The communicators’ job is to provide the organizations with information and insights that the organizations would like to have, but would not otherwise be able to access.

 What to expect as a participating organization: